Common and Proper Noun Scavenger Hunt

 - Define a Common nounAs any person, place, or thing.
 Give your class some examples.
 Great suggestions include park, street, teacher, lake, and book.

-- Define a Proper nounAs a special or particular person, place, or thing.
+- Define a Proper nounAs the name of a special or particular person, place, or thing.
 Give your class some examples of proper nouns, such as Baker Park, Main Street, Mrs. Smith, Lake Michigan, and Where the Wild Things Are.

 - Remind students that the important words in proper nouns are always capitalized.